Open Minds Therapy LLC

 1. National Indigenous Women’s Resource Center (NIWRC)

-• Services: Domestic violence shelters, emergency support, and advocacy for Native women.
+• Services: Culturally grounded shelters, crisis intervention, and advocacy against violence for Native women and families.

 • Website: niwrc.org